Skip to Main Content

 Today’s Ride Choices

-Morning Antebellum Homes — 12 miles
+Morning: Antebellum Pilgrimage — 13 miles

-Afternoon The Natchez Trace — 24 miles
+Afternoon: The Natchez Trace — 24 miles

 What to Expect:

 Ride through the historic district of Natchez on “Pilgrimage” in the morning, where you’ll explore grand antebellum mansions.
 Need more cycling?
-Head back out to the Natchez Trace trail and cycle as far as you wish.
+Head back out to the Natchez Trace Trail and cycle as far as you wish.

-Cumulative Distance Range: 12 — 36 miles
+Cumulative Distance Range: 13 – 37 miles

 Included Meals: Breakfast, Dinner

-Your Natchez Trace trail tour concludes after an included breakfast at your hotel.
-VBT’s complimentary shuttle will take you to either Jackson-Evers International Airport or to the Fairview Inn in Jackson.
+Your Natchez Trace Trail tour concludes after an included breakfast at your hotel.
+VBT’s complimentary shuttle will take you to either Jackson-Evers International Airport or the Fairview Inn in Jackson.
 The shuttle departs Natchez at 9:00 a.m., arriving at the airport around 11:30 a.m. and at the inn at noon.
 We suggest you schedule your flight home no earlier than 1:00 p.m.
 Guests who need to get to the airport earlier or later must make their own arrangements.

 Included Meals: Breakfast

-Download PDF Itinerary:
+Download Sample Itinerary:

 Tour Only (PDF)